Rainbow saturation of graphs: Introduction

 \section{Introduction}

-In Extremal Graph Theory, over many decades, much attention has been paid to the following two types of question.
-One is the classical Tur\'an-type problem \cite{turan} which asks for the maximum number of edges a graph on $n$ vertices can have provided it does not contain as a subgraph any member of a fixed class of graphs.
-The other question is concerned with another extreme, namely to determine the minimum number of edges in a graph $G$ on $n$ vertices which is $H$-free but for which the addition of any edge between two non-adjacent vertices of $G$ creates a copy of $H$, for some graph $H$.
-Given a graph $H$, we shall say that a maximal (with respect to inclusion) $H$-free graph is $H$-\emph{saturated}.
-The latter question can then be reformulated: What is the smallest number of edges in a $H$-saturated graph on $n$ vertices?
-This number, usually denoted by $\operatorname{sat}(n, H)$, was first studied by Zykov \cite{zyk} and independently by Erd\H{o}s, Hajnal, and Moon \cite{ehm} who proved that $\operatorname{sat}(n,K_r)=(r-2)(n-1) -{r-2 \choose 2}$.
-Soon after, Bollob\'as \cite{Bollobas1} showed that $\operatorname{sat}(n, K_s^{\ell})={n \choose \ell}-{n-(s-\ell) \choose \ell}$, where $K_s^{\ell}$ is the complete $\ell$-uniform hypergraph on $s$ vertices.
-Later, K\'aszonyi and Tuza~\cite{kt} showed that the saturation number $\operatorname{sat}(n,\mathcal{F})$ is linear in $n$ for every collection of graphs $\mathcal{F}$.
-For more information on saturation numbers we refer the reader to the survey of Faudree, Faudree, and Schmitt in \cite{ffs}.
+In extremal graph theory, over many decades, much attention has been paid to the following two types of question.
+One is the classical Tur\'an-type problem \cite{turan} which asks for the maximum number of edges a graph on $n$ vertices can have provided it does not contain as a subgraph any member of a fixed class of graphs $\mathcal{H}$.
+The other question is concerned with another extreme, namely to determine the minimum number of edges in a graph $G$ on $n$ vertices which is $\mathcal{H}$-free but for which the addition of any edge between two non-adjacent vertices of $G$ creates a copy of some graph $H\in\mathcal{H}$.
+A maximal (with respect to inclusion) $\mathcal{H}$-free graph $G$ is said to be $\mathcal{H}$-\emph{saturated}.
+The latter question can then be reformulated: what is the smallest number of edges in a $\mathcal{H}$-saturated graph on $n$ vertices?
+This number, usually denoted by $\operatorname{sat}(n, \mathcal{H})$, was studied by Zykov \cite{zyk} and independently by Erd\H{o}s, Hajnal, and Moon \cite{ehm} who proved that $\operatorname{sat}(n, K_r)=(r-2)(n-1) -{r-2 \choose 2}$.
+Soon after, Bollob\'as \cite{Bollobas1} showed that $\operatorname{sat}(n, K_s^{\ell})={n \choose \ell}-{n-(s-\ell) \choose \ell}$, where $K_s^{\ell}$ is the complete $\ell$-uniform hypergraph on $s$ vertices and he conjectured $\operatorname{sat}(n, \mathcal{H})=O(n)$, for any class of graphs $\mathcal{H}$.
+K\'aszonyi and Tuza~\cite{kt}, in $1986$ confirmed this conjecture.
+For more information on saturation numbers we refer the reader to the survey of Faudree, Faudree, and Schmitt \cite{ffs}.